I love biographies. They are some of my favorite books to read. I feel that you get so much actionable knowledge out of them.

 I reviewed my performance clinically.

 I compare the process to something top sports professionals do.
 Take Roger Federer.
-Why is he a better tennis than anyone else?
+Why is he a better tennis player than anyone else?
 It’s a combination of talent, practice and analysis.
 If you play tennis for an hour a week, maybe you hit the ball 250 times.
 But imagine you play eight hours a day: how many times are you hitting the ball now?
 When you play that much, you learn that if you hit the ball in a certain way, or to a certain part of the court, you get different results.
-The slightest change in technique can mean the difference between winning and losing, and if you analyse every stoke then you teach yourself what works for you.
+The slightest change in technique can mean the difference between winning and losing, and if you analyse every stroke then you teach yourself what works for you.
 And that’s all I did: each call, each interview, each pitch was thoroughly analysed.p.
 62

 At Reid Trevena I was selling someone an opportunity.p.
 62

 getting people to believe what was possiblep.
 62

 dig deep into their inner sense of security, their aspirations and ambitions.p.
 63